wolpert/svarm/java/README.md

 Logs for the services in these runs are in `build/docker-logs`.

 When end to end tests fail, the `docker compose down` command will not execute from the endToEnd directory.
 If you start having problems, issue that command manually from that directory.
 (May end up moving the docker start/stop into the test suite)

 ### Troubleshooting

 #### Dependencies

 The dependencies for this project are controlled by the dependencies artifact. (`com.codeheadsystesms:dependencies`).
 The SNAPSHOT build is used so it is easy to update dependencies here.
 For whatever reason, if the dependencies in the public nexus service is out of date, you can clone `github.com:wolpert/dependencies` and run `gradle publishToMavenLocal`.

+#### Docker volume mess-up

+Sometimes doing a clean isn't enough, especially if you change the name of the project.
+Docker volumes may need to be removed.
+Example

+`docker volume rm endtoend_logs`

 #### :node:run